mstahlgren/ExtensibleHMC/README.md

-# DHMC
+# ExtensibleHMC
-Dynamic Hamiltonian Monte Carlo
+Playground to understand and experiment with Hamiltonian Monte Carlo.